 If you’re currently renting, but want to someday buy a home, you know that saving up a down payment is an important first step.
 Unfortunately, everyday life and its many expenses can make it hard to know how to save for a house — especially when you’re paying rent every month.
 The trick is to balance paying your rent and saving money at the same time.

-After using up so much of your income on rent after car payments, groceries and other reoccurring bills have been paid, saving money can seem impossible.
+After using up so much of your income on rent after car payments, groceries and other recurring bills have been paid, saving money can seem impossible.
 But by cutting down on monthly expenses and putting focused financial strategies in place, you can get closer to homeownership more quickly than you might have thought before.

-1. Use a Budget App
+Use a Budgeting App

 Treat your down payment goal as importantly as you treat other bills, like rent, utilities or life insurance.
 In other words, create a bill for yourself and pay yourself every month, on time, suggested Kevin Gallegos, a vice president with Freedom Financial Network, which helps people meet financial goals.

 “Take advantage of automatic deduction plans you set up,” Gallegos said.
 “Some financial institutions let you arrange automatic withdrawal from your checking account to a savings account.”
 If your bank does not provide this service, there are apps, such as Digit, that do this for you.

 Be Mindful of Inflation

 “Life these days has become more expensive, especially in cities,” Branson said.
 “Convenience now comes with a price, with every transaction demanding a premium of sorts.
 As you become more financially able, the tendency is to upgrade your lifestyle and start living beyond what you can actually afford.”